 Is your wireless network secure?

 Wireless networks are a playground for hackers who can very easily intercept password protection.
-However, by strengthening your router with a strong encryption you can secure your business.
-Also turn off your broadcast function so your network is not visible.
+However, by strengthening your router with strong encryption you can secure your business.
+Also, turn off your broadcast function so your network is not visible.
 Technically a hacker can’t hack what they don’t see.